 Things to do

-You can sit in the audience during the taping of a live show, such as “The Ellen DeGeneres Show,” “The Voice,” or “Jimmy Kimmel Live!”
+You can also sit in the audience during the taping of a live show, such as “The Ellen DeGeneres Show,” “The Voice,” or “Jimmy Kimmel Live!”
 Tickets are free, but you’ll usually have to plan ahead to snag a seat.
 Check websites like 1iota, Audiences Unlimited, and On Camera Audiences for reservations and additional information.

-With mountains and hills cutting through LA and its surroundings, you can also get in a hike during your visit.
+And with mountains and hills cutting through LA and its surroundings, you can also get in a hike during your visit.
 Runyon Canyon is a popular but easy loop in the Hollywood area, while the Charlie Turner Trail that leads out of Griffith Observatory’s parking lot will take you to the top of Mount Hollywood.
 For ocean views away from the crowds, try the Sara Wan Trailhead at Corral Canyon in Malibu.

 Places to see